-There should be in the top right corner of Viewport.
+There should be an icon in the top right corner of Viewport.
 But, don’t worry if you couldn’t see it.
 You can unhide it by clicking ‘[+]’ in the top left corner.

-‘Command Panel’ is the one used not only to place a primitive but also to apply various operations to it.
+‘Command Panel’ is used to place a primitive and also to apply various operations to it.

-In the screenshot above, you can see ‘Command Panel’ consists of six elements.
+In the screenshot above, you can see the ‘Command Panel’ consists of six elements.